wmbenedetto/DropletJS.Class/README.md

 # You stay classy, JavaScript

 Ron.js is a simple implementation of classical inheritance for JavaScript.
-It allows you to extend classes and implement simple interfaces, all with a clean, simple syntax.
+It allows you to extend classes and implement simple interfaces.

 ## Usage